RV Petrel: United States Navy

 In October 2022, Petrel was purchased by the United States Navy for its Naval Facilities Engineering and Expeditionary Warfare Center (NAVFAC EXWC), to be operated by the American company Oceaneering International.
 The ship, plus associated spare parts, was purchased for $12,400,000.

-On 22 March 2023, whilst dry-docked at Imperial Dock in Leith, Edinburgh, the vessel became dislodged from her holdings in strong winds and toppled over to an angle of 45 degrees.
+On 22 March 2023, whilst dry-docked at Imperial Dock in the Port of Leith, Edinburgh, the vessel became dislodged from her holdings in strong winds and toppled over to an angle of 45 degrees.
 This resulted in 33 people being injured, with 21 taken to hospital and 12 treated at the scene.
 Police Scotland were alerted to the incident at 8:35am local time, with Scottish emergency services declaring a major incident shortly thereafter.
 Several specialist medical and rescue teams mobilised during the operation including HM Coastguard, NHS Lothian medical personnel and two Scottish Air Ambulances.
 Winds gusting between 38 and 44 mph were recorded around the time of the incident.

 A few weeks later, Petrel was successfully righted and refloated.

+Sometime in 2025, the US Navy rechristened it as MV Sarah Lynn; its exact mission remains unknown.